 When it comes to keeping your home cozy and your energy bills low, insulating an exterior door is one of the simplest yet effective projects you can tackle.
 A poorly insulated door can let drafts in, make your heating or cooling system work overtime, and cost you more money in the long run.
-If you're wondering how to improve this, we've got you covered with some great tips and tricks to get the job done.
+If you're wondering how to insulate a door, we've got you covered with some great tips and tricks to get the job done.

 To get started, gather a few basic tools and materials.
 These are affordable and easy to find at any hardware store: